 Isaacman will be joined by three crew members highly experienced in aviation or spaceflight operations: Scott Poteet, Sarah Gillis and Anna Menon.
 Their goals include attempting the first-ever commercial spacewalk, testing Starlink laser-based communications in space and doing various scientific experiments.

 Jared Isaacman, 38, is a spaceflight veteran who commanded the SpaceX Inspiration4 mission that flew to Earth orbit in September 2021.
 He paid for the trip, having become a billionaire as the founder and CEO of Shift4 Payments.

 Besides his business work, he has performed piloting duties including a high-speed circumnavigation of the world, air shows and owning a jet pilot training company (Draken International.)
 He has roughly 6,000 hours of flight experience.

 Inspiration4 and Polaris Dawn will be the first two in a series of planned flights that Isaacman will take with different crews.
-Inspiration4 was charity-focused, raising $240 million for the St. Jude Children's Research Hospital in Memphis, and Isaacman told the Washington Post he hopes the next few missions will be similarly beneficial for humanity.
+Inspiration4 was charity-focused, raising $240 million for the St. Jude Children's Research Hospital in Memphis across several months, and Isaacman told the Washington Post (opens in new tab) he hopes the next few missions will be similarly beneficial for humanity.